 Registered Nurses of British Columbia

-The College of Registered Nurses of British Columbia sets the standards of practice for Nurses to provide competent and ethical care.
-Research what Nurses do to see how Registered Nurses can affect real change in the communities they live in.
+The British Columbia College of Nursing Professionals (BCCNP) sets the standards of practice for Nurses to provide competent and ethical care.

 BC Registered Nurses on Vancouver Island have a 9-step wage scale.
 New graduates start at Level 3 Step 1 ($5,352 monthly / $32.94 hourly).
 For every 1950 hours worked, salary increases by 1 step.